Are you pregnant and waking up parched, a million times a night? Is your unquenchable thirst starting to drive you crazy?

 Your body is going through so many changes right now, and you have new symptoms to go with it.
-Although you want to get rid of the annoying dry mouth fast, with pregnancy, you’re extra cautious about every little thing that goes into your body.

-What’s Causing My Dry Mouth?
+What’s Causing My Dry Mouth During Pregnancy?

 Here are five reasons for this issue during pregnancy.

-Something as simple as not drinking enough water could be the culprit.
+Something as simple as not drinking enough water or dehydration could be the culprit.
 Your body is working harder than it ever has, to nourish your baby.
 So, your metabolic rate speeds up, increasing your caloric and fluid needs.
 The water you consume helps deliver all the essential nutrients to your placenta and can increase your energy and aid with digestion.

 2. Hormonal Changes